Choosing A Water Filter

 3/ Filter the Whole House

 A Whole House water filter will provide you with pure water throughout the entire home, for drinking, cooking, showering, bathing; no need for a series of separate filters.

 The points for consideration are again, are you fluoridated?
-If so we recommend the Osmio EZFIT400, the PRO11 XL Advanced or PRO111 XL Ultimate depending on flow rate requirements.
-If you ar only concerned with chlorine and other common contaminants then your choice of filter will revolve around flow rate requirements and any sediment issues that may exist.
+If so we recommend the Osmio EZFIT400 and the Osmio Active Ceramics Small Whole House Filter for the smaller household and the PRO11 XL Advanced or PRO111 XL Ultimate for the larger home, depending on flow rate requirements.
+If you are only concerned with chlorine and other common contaminants then your choice of filter will revolve around flow rate requirements and any sediment issues that may exist.

 Another consideration is turbidity.
 If your incoming water is high in sediment you will require a pre-filter.
 The specification needed will depend on the amount of sediment.
-In many cases a 5 micron cartridge will suffice , in cases of heavier contamination this may need to be preceded by a further cartridge of 20 microns.
-We have a range of Pre-Filters.
+In many cases a single 5 micron sediment cartridge will suffice , in cases of heavier contamination this may need to be preceded by a further cartridge of 20 microns.
+We have a range of affordable & effective Pre-Filters.

 A final consideration with regard to the above filtration systems is the issue of limescale removal.
 Some filter types such as those ultilising the Active Ceramic cartridges offer the additional benefit of scale prevention, this will be stated under individual product description.

 If limescale is a major consideration for you however you may want to consider additional specific scale reduction measures.
 We supply a number of Scale Treatment Systems at very competitive prices, which work in various different ways.

 It is perfectly possible and sometimes very advantageous to design your own combination of water filters to meet your requirements (we can help with this) through the use of filter housings which can then be occupied by specialist filters of your choosing.